 So the DARE program makes strange bedfellows.
 Students and their parents both support DARE.
 Teachers and administrators also support DARE.
 And if drug dealers knew that DARE is ineffective, they would support it along with the police.

-Defenses of DARE
+Defenses of the Ineffective DARE Program

 - One response is based on anecdotes: “A former DARE student told me that the program kept her off drugs.”
 Sometimes more than one anecdote will be presented as if the plural of anecdote were evidence.

 - A fifth response is that the DARE would be effective if it were taught at more levels.
-That is, in grades one through 12l.
+That is, in grades one through 12.
 But providing more of an ineffective program will not make it effective.
 A dog can’t catch its tail by running faster.

 Filed Under: Underage Drinking Prevention